Lesbian, Gay, Bisexual And (LGBTQ) Life Insurance Cover

 HIV Life Assurance

 Since 2009, HIV Life Assurance products have been available.
 HIV is treated the same as any other pre-existing medical condition.
 The only questions the insurance firm can ask are those relevant to assessing your level of risk.
-That’s the only job of insurers to assess your risk level and to do that without prejudice.
+Insurers are only allowed to assess your risk level and to do that without prejudice.

 You cannot be categorised as high-risk because you’re part of a same-sex couple.
 You can be asked if you’ve been tested for HIV, are awaiting results, or have contracted a Sexually Transmitted Disease in the past five years, the same questions that can be asked of a heterosexual person.

 You cannot be treated any differently.
-You don’t need to disclose negative results if you have been tested.
-You do need to disclose a positive result.
+If you have been tested, you don’t need to disclose negative results, but you do need to disclose a positive result.

 If you are HIV positive, you’d likely need a specialist insurance provider.
 That’s the same for any number of pre-existing medical conditions.
 Some insurers completely refuse to issue policies covering existing illnesses.